cdotyone/mochaui/Docs/Core/Column.md

 ### drawEnd

-* (*function*) Function to execute when just just after the column is drawn is added to the DOM.
+* (*function*) Function to execute just after the column is drawn is added to the DOM.

 #### Signature: